 - Don't mislead users.
 Ads cannot mislead users into opening content by including exaggerated or sensationalized language or misleading calls to action.

-- You may not include excessive or unnecessary capitalization or punctuation to draw attention to your ad copy.
+- Don't include excessive or unnecessary capitalization or punctuation to draw attention to your ad copy.

 - Don't include punctuation, spaces or symbols in your hashtags; these cause a break in the hashtag.

-- Your Twitter Ads copy should be legible and clear.
+- Ad copy should be legible and clear.
 Use correct grammar and spelling.

 - Don't include content or language that could offend or shock your audience (e.g., profanity or offensive language).